hrvthzslt/personal-site/content/posts/serving-markdown-files-with-flask.md

 I should write about makefiles, but that is a tale for another time.

 Thank you for reading, as most of the time there is no conclusion or lesson.
-Do some _computering_ and enjoy life!
+Do some _computering™_ and enjoy life!